artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

            [ 0.18705991, -0.02135478,  0.36185202, ..., -0.30548167,
              0.04913769, -0.20094341]])
     >>> indexToSentence[14]
-    ('Turn to heading 30 degrees.', 'direction')
+    ('Turn to heading 30 degrees.', 'driving')
     ```

 5. **[10 points]** Now, given an arbitrary input sentence, and an m by n matrix of sentence embeddings, write a function `closestSentence(sentence, sentenceEmbeddings)` that returns the index of the closest sentence to the input.
 This should be the row vector which is closest to the sentence vector of the input.
 Depending on the indices of your implementation of `sentenceToEmbeddings(commandTypeToSentences)`, the following output may vary.